1979 Indianapolis 500: Bump Day – Sunday May 20

-Carburetion Day – Thursday May 24
+Carburetion Day

 After qualifying was closed, eight teams that failed to qualify filed a protest on Monday May 21.
 They charged that the turbocharger wastegate inlet rules were unfair, and there was too much of a gray area to begin with.
 In addition, they claimed that many cars that qualified during the first weekend of time trials were technically illegal, but that officials were only closely checking the cars that made attempts on the second weekend.

-The protest was denied, but USAC president Dick King announced that the 11 cars that were bumped from the field would be allowed a special qualifying session if all 33 cars in the field signed a special agreement.
+The protest was denied, but USAC president Dick King announced that the 11 cars that were bumped from the field would be allowed to participate in a special qualifying session if all 33 cars in the field signed a special agreement.
 Dick Ferguson was not among the 11 drivers named as eligible for the special session, so his car owner filed suit in county court on Tuesday to have the race halted until his car was re-instated.
 Part of the suit called for all 33 qualified cars to be summoned to court to have their wastegate pipes measured.
 The suit was dropped.

-On Carb Day, Gordon Johncock led the speed chart with a lap of 192.555 mph.
+The final practice session was scheduled for Thursday May 24.
+Gordon Johncock led the speed chart with a lap of 192.555 mph.
 A total of 34 cars took laps, without any major incidents.
 Howdy Holmes blew an engine, Mike Mosley blew a transmission, and Salt Walther suffered a broken oil scavenger pump.

 Of the 33 cars thus qualified, 31 took practice laps.
 Bill Vukovich II and Dana Carter were assigned as the alternates, and both took practice laps as well.
 Bob Harkey, however, was not eligible to practice, and pulled out on the track anyway.
 USAC officials black-flagged him, and made him return to the garage area.

 By mid-day Thursday, only 31 of the 33 cars in the field signed the waiver agreeing to extend time trials.
 The proposal offered Monday was considered void since two teams refused to sign on.

-Also that day the 3rd annual Miller Pit Stop Challenge was held.
-Team McLaren with driver Johnny Rutherford and Chief Mechanics Phil Sharp and Steve Roby won the contest.
-Runner up was team Jerry O'Connell with driver Tom Sneva.
+Pit Stop Contest

+The elimination rounds for the 3rd annual Miller Pit Stop Contest were held on Thursday May 24.
+Qualifying rounds were held on May 16–17.
+Teams were required to change two tires and simulate a fuel coupling.
+The top eight teams advanced to the elimination bracket.
+Johnny Rutherford (Team McLaren) defeated Cliff Hucul in the semifinals, then defeated Tom Sneva in the final round to win the event.
+It was McLaren's second consecutive victory in the Pit Stop Contest.